quincycheng/aam_xperience/README.md

   id: ansible
 ```

-Press `Ctrl-x` to save & quit
+Save and exit the file.

-Then create the `db` policy by
+Then create the `db` policy.
+This policy will create the target system information.

 ```
-nano db.yml
+vi db.yml
 ```

-This policy will create the target system information.
-Content of `db.yml`
+Add below content to `db.yml` file:

 ```
 - &variables
   - !variable host1/host